Skip to main content

 For Cloud Hosted OpenFn Users

-Configuring your project to use GitHub Sync
+Configuring your Project to use GitHub Sync

 1. Navigate to Project Settings > Sync to GitHub .